R1chard04/CS348-Project/README.md

 ## CS348 Project (Group 18)

-#### About:
+### About:
+This is our GitHub repo for the CS348 Project.

-#### Platform and User Interface
+### Platform and User Interface
+This system utilizes React.js for the front-end, Flask for the middleware/back-end, Linux as the OS, and PostgreSQL for the DBMS.

-#### Team Members:
+### Team Members:
 Richard Miao, Haibo Sun, Fred Sun, Thomas Wang, Jason Milad

-#### Setup:
+### Setup:
 You can run this in your local system with the following steps:

 1. This application runs on PostgreSQL.
 Download [pgAdmin](https://www.pgadmin.org/download/) for this.
-You will need to follow some instructions in downloading the software and configuring your username and password.
+Download all applications that as packaged, and configure your username and password when prompted.
 When you are done, open the pgAdmin application.
 Create a (or use an existing) server group, and connect to a database.
 This needs to be open and running.
 Open a query tool, and run the DDL queries located in `backend/db_queries/ddl_queries.py` to create the tables.
 You will also need to create and set up your `backend/database.ini` and `backend/.flaskenv`:

 `backend/database.ini`:
 ```